 Heroin Withdrawals: Why Do They Happen and Are They Serious?

-heroin withdrawals hope for tomorrow
+hope for tomorrow heroin withdrawals

 You’ve probably experienced a nasty flu before.
 Everyone knows the unpleasant chills, muscle aches, headaches, and nausea that come with it.
 Less people are familiar with heroin withdrawals, even though the two often feel similar.